 Documents produced during a meeting are designated temporary and posted on the webpage of the Group concerned.
 As the name implies, they are working documents which provide a means to record thoughts and ideas developed during the course of a meeting and, moreover, to prepare texts for eventual adoption by the Group.
-At the end of the meeting, those temporary documents containing material for retention are then used for the preparation of output documents, four typical examples being:
+At the end of the meeting, those temporary documents containing material for retention are then used for the preparation of output documents, typical examples being:

-– draft new or revised Recommendations, or Questions, for subsequent consideration by the Study Group;
+– draft new or revised Recommendations, Reports, Questions, or any other ITU-R texts for subsequent consideration by the Study Group;

+– draft editorial revisions of Recommendations, Reports, Questions, or any other ITU-R texts for subsequent consideration by the Study Group;

+– preliminary draft new or revised Recommendations , Reports, Questions, or any other ITU-R texts for further consideration at the next meetings;

+– material or working documents for the above preliminary texts for further consideration at the next meetings;

-– preliminary draft Recommendations (e.g. PDNRs) which become Annexes to the Chairman's report;
+– other elements for the Chairman’s report;

-– material for Reports and Handbooks;

 – liaison statements for other Groups.